franciscoerramuspe/reekon-take-home-client/README.md

 3. **Environment Setup**
    - Contact [Your Contact Info] to obtain the required `.env` files
-   - These files contain sensitive configuration and API keys
+   - These files contain sensitive configuration and API keys including:
+     - Mapbox access tokens
+     - API endpoints
+     - Authentication secrets

 4. **Local Development with Backend**
    To run both frontend and backend locally: